serrif/website/main/docs/introduction.md

  * `/whois <name>` - Provides advanced information regarding a member.
  * `/realname <name>` - Finds a member's username from their nickname (if they have one).

-Nearby members can be located with a few of commands to determine member location.
+Nearby members can be located with a few proximity commands.

  * `/radar` - Displays a list of nearby members and their proximity to you.
  * `/nearby`  or `/near` - An Essentials-based variant of the above command, tracks proximity.